Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Fundamental knowledge of automotive systems.
+- Fundamental understanding of automotive systems

-Audience
+Target Audience

-- Automotive safety engineers.
+- Automotive safety engineers

-- System and software engineers.
+- System and software engineers

-- Functional safety managers.
+- Functional safety managers

-- Automotive project managers.
+- Automotive project managers

-- Quality management professionals.
+- Quality management professionals

 14 Hours